- 1 Introduction

 - 7 Penalty

-The right to rent provisions are already in place in Birmingham, Walsall, Sandwell, Dudley and Wolverhampton.
-The right to rent requirements rolls out for the rest of England from 1 February 2016.
+The right to rent provisions apply to England from 1 February 2016.

 In basic terms, the right to rent Scheme makes it an offence for a landlord to allow a person who does not have a ‘right to rent’ to occupy premises in England.
 A person will have an ‘unlimited right to rent’ or a ‘time limited right to rent’ depending on their circumstances.